 Church doesn't have to be a place where you get lost in the crowd.
 At FBC Westhoff (First Baptist Church) you'll find a congregation that always has room for one more; a place where the Bible is preached with conviction, and where the love of God is tangibly expressed beginning with our welcome of every visitor.
 Come and grow with us through the various discipleship and fellowship opportunities offered throughout the year.
 We are a small church full of loving hearts, here for you.

-Click to read to last Sunday's message titled "Sacramentum"
+Click to listen last Sunday's message titled "A Divine Imperative."